aspnetzero/documents/blog-posts/en/integrating-azure-active-directory-with-asp.net-zero.md

 # Integrating Azure Active Directory with ASP.NET Zero

 Adding Azure Active Directory to your ASP.NET Zero project is a quick and effective way to ensure a secure authentication process.
-After the basic App Registration steps in the Azure portal, you will take just a few steps to implement OpenID integration in your ASP.NET Zero project.
+After the basic App Registration steps in the Azure Active Directory (AD), you will take just a few steps to implement OpenID integration in your ASP.NET Zero project.

 ## Azure AD Configuration
 After completing the **App Registration** process in the **Azure AD**, you can obtain the **Client ID** information.
 Additionally, to acquire the **Client Secret** information, you need to navigate to the **'Certificates & Secrets'** section and create a new secret here.

 ## OpenId Connect Login
 ASP.NET Zero provides an integrated OpenID Connect Login in addition to social logins.
 This configuration is modifiable in the `appsettings.json` file.

+You can grant tenants permission to modify social login settings.
+To enable this feature, set the `AllowSocialLoginSettingsPerTenant` value to **true** in the `appsettings.json` file.
+For other social login configurations, please refer to [Features Mvc Core Social Logins](https://docs.aspnetzero.com/en/aspnet-core-mvc/latest/Features-Mvc-Core-Social-Logins) document.

 ```json
  "OpenId": {